makersacademy/airport_challenge/docs/domain_model.md

 A plane currently has no responsibilities: it is just an object that could wither be in an airport or not be in an airport.

 An airport is responsible for storing planes.
-Its default capacity can be modified.
+Its default capacity can be modified and it knows if it is full or not.

 Weather is responsible for knowing what the current weather is.